 Loggerhead Sea Turtle

 Loggerhead sea turtles are found in the Atlantic, Pacific, Mediterranean and Indian oceans.
-Weighing up to 350 pounds, they have a very large head, 3.5 feet long and weigh up to 400 lbs.
+They nest on our South Carolina Beaches.
+Weighing up to 350 pounds, they have a very large head, 3.5 feet long and weigh up to 400 pounds.
 Their shell is dark brown in color and their body is a reddish brown color.

 They are omnivores and often eat crabs, mollusks, jellyfish; seagrass, algae and jellyfish.
 Loggerhead sea turtle is listed as a threatened species due to bycatch in fishing gear used by boats.